algoo/preview-generator/README.rst

 Standard vtk library require an X server to run properly.
 To make 3D file preview work on a headless server, you have two option:

-1. :warning: Untested: Compile/find a vtk version correctly compiled with flags to disable x requirement (with OSMesa support)
+1. Untested: Compile/find a vtk version correctly compiled with flags to disable x requirement (with OSMesa support)
 2. Use an x framebuffer like xvfb

 For the last one, this configuration is known to work: